Some of your queries about Morocco, answered here…

 Lunch en-route is inexpensive (approx. 100dh pp) for kebab skewers, salad, drink or tagine, drink.

-Tipping is entirely discretionary and is a very welcome and accepted way for guides, drivers, cooks etc to support their low incomes.
+We often receive queries about Morocco and tipping.
+Tipping is entirely discretionary and is a very welcome and accepted way for guides, drivers, cooks etc to support their incomes.
 Fair amounts are – 100-150dh per day for the driver, 50-100dh per day per guide on trek (factor in an additional % of this tip for the camel-handler on trek), 50dh per night per person at Berber desert camp.

 In cafes, it’s usual to round the bill up or to leave a few coins for your waiter.
 In restaurants, 10% of the bill is about right.

 He is experienced and knows the roads (and desert terrain) exceptionally well.
 He is your travel companion and route guide.
 Please feel free to ask him to stop whenever you need to and don’t be afraid to ask him questions – after all, you’ll be spending a few hours in the car together and this is a great opportunity to exchange cultural insights (from both sides).
 He does know the best places for comfort breaks, snacks, views and photos.